acend/argocd-basics-training/content/en/docs/07/application_sets.md

 {{% alert title="Note" color="primary" %}}
 ArgoCD ApplicationSet ressources are in an early alpha stage!
-If you wanna try the application set by yourself, make sure that the [ApplicationSet Controller is installed](https://argocd-applicationset.readthedocs.io/en/stable/Getting-Started/#a-install-applicationset-into-an-existing-argo-cd-install) alongside the ArgoCD controller.
+If you want to try the application set by yourself, make sure that the [ApplicationSet Controller is installed](https://argocd-applicationset.readthedocs.io/en/stable/Getting-Started/#a-install-applicationset-into-an-existing-argo-cd-install) alongside the ArgoCD controller.
 {{% /alert %}}

 With the ApplicationSet ArgoCD adds support for managing ArgoCD Application across a large number of clusters and environments.
 Plus it adds the capability of managing multitenant Kubernetes clusters.